2022 Destination: Story – Innovative Storytelling for Tourism Operators

-- Pre-Course Coaching Sessions -Individual session start week of February 14.
+- Pre-Course Coaching Sessions – Individual session start week of October 3rd, 2022.

-- Scheduled group dates are February 24, March 3, 10 and 17.
-All Zoom sessions are scheduled to start at 1:30 PM AST and will last about 90 minutes.
+- Scheduled group dates are October 19, 26, Nov 2 & 9.
+All Zoom sessions are scheduled to start at 1:30 PM ADT and will last about 90 minutes.